Dates

 To benefit the most from the material presented in this course, you should:

-- Prior experience with Design Compiler is not needed.
+- Have prior experience with Design Compiler is not needed.

 - Understand basic digital ASIC design concepts, including combinational and sequential logic functionality, and setup and hold timing.